Dantoro/project_therapy/ideas/component_specific_ideas/clipboard_logic.md

 ## Purpose and Motivation

 The Clipboard is a permanent, queryable memory structure for Project Therapy.
 It exists to store all clinically-relevant named entities, dependencies, relationships, and key event markers extracted from user dialogue, using a state-of-the-art clinical/biomedical NLP toolkit (Stanza).
-Unlike the STM (which holds raw conversation), or the LTM (which holds periodic summaries/SOAP notes), the Clipboard preserves a running log of all** ***entities and relationships* found, along with their full occurrence histories (timestamps), for as long as the user interacts with the system.
+Unlike the STM (which holds raw conversation), or the LTM (which holds periodic summaries/SOAP notes), the Clipboard preserves a running log of all *entities and relationships* found, along with their full occurrence histories (timestamps), for as long as the user interacts with the system.

 ## Why Stanza?

 Stanza is a Python NLP toolkit from Stanford, providing highly accurate syntactic analysis and named entity recognition (NER).
-Project Therapy uses Stanza’s** ** *biomedical and clinical models*, which are specifically trained to recognize symptoms, medications, procedures, anatomy, clinical findings, and other health-relevant information—far beyond what general-purpose NLP tools can provide.
+Project Therapy uses Stanza’s *biomedical and clinical models*, which are specifically trained to recognize symptoms, medications, procedures, anatomy, clinical findings, and other health-relevant information—far beyond what general-purpose NLP tools can provide.
 This means the Clipboard can track medication mentions, symptoms, interventions, time markers, and even abstract constructs like "coping mechanism" or "treatment adherence."

 ## What Does the Clipboard Store?

 * **Named entities:** Symptoms, interventions, drugs, anatomical terms, mental states, etc.
 * **Relationships and dependencies:** Who did what, to whom, and why (dependency parsing and relation extraction)
 * **Timestamps:** When each entity/relationship was mentioned (chronological, optionally most-recent-first)
-* **Speaker:** Typically only user entries (unless chatbot suggests a concrete intervention or medication)
+* **Speaker:** Typically only user utterances (unless chatbot suggests a concrete intervention or medication)

 All data is de-identified and indexed for rapid retrieval by downstream modules.